vapor-community/PassKit/Sources/Passes/Passes.docc/GettingStarted.md

 app.databases.middleware.use(PassDataMiddleware(service: passesService), on: .psql)
 ```

-> Important: Whenever your pass data changes, you must update the ``PKPass/updatedAt`` time of the linked pass so that Apple knows to send you a new pass.
+> Important: Whenever your pass data changes, you must update the ``PKPass/updatedAt`` time of the linked ``PKPass`` so that Wallet knows to retrieve a new pass.

 ### Generate the Pass Content